 Nevertheless, The Small House at Allington does not aspire to the grandeur of tragedy.
-Its characters are firmly located in a social reality that undermines any claims to otherworldly transcendence.
+Its characters are firmly located in a social reality that undermines any claims to other-worldly transcendence.
 Lily will not marry Johnny Eames, but she has no intention of becoming a lifelong invalid, still less of dying of her broken heart.
 Nor will she live with her mother in perpetual servitude: ‘I mean to have a will of my own, too, mamma; and a way also, if it be possible.
 When Bell is married I shall consider it a partnership, and I shan’t do what I’m told any longer’ (p.
 000).
 Eames is determined to prove his worth as her suitor, but Trollope does not transform him into a romantic hero.
 His claim to be an appropriate replacement for Crosbie is greatly strengthened by the pleasingly vigorous punch he lands on his rival, as he avenges Lily in a brief fracas at Paddington station.
-Yet the incident is tellingly located among the ‘yellow shilling-novel depot’ at the railway book-stall of W. H. Smith, for this undignified scuffle would be out of place in the pages of chivalry:
+Yet the incident is tellingly located among the ‘yellow shilling-novel depot’ at the railway bookstall of W. H. Smith, for this undignified scuffle would be out of place in the pages of chivalry:

-The bystanders, taken by surprise, had allowed the combatants to fall back upon Mr. Smith’s book-stall, and there Eames laid his foe prostrate among the newspapers, falling himself into the yellow shilling-novel depot by the over fury of his own energy; but as he fell, he contrived to lodge one blow with his fist in Crosbie’s right eye,—one telling blow; and Crosbie had, to all intents and purposes, been thrashed (p.
-000).Trollope’s masculine ideal is primarily a matter of gentlemanly principles, but it includes an element of what De Guest calls ‘a young man’s proper courage’ (p.
+<EXT>The bystanders, taken by surprise, had allowed the combatants to fall back upon Mr. Smith’s book-stall, and there Eames laid his foe prostrate among the newspapers, falling himself into the yellow shilling-novel depôt by the over fury of his own energy; but as he fell, he contrived to lodge one blow with his fist in Crosbie’s right eye,—one telling blow; and Crosbie had, to all intents and purposes, been thrashed. (p.
+000)</EXT>

+Trollope’s masculine ideal is primarily a matter of gentlemanly principles, but it includes an element of what de Guest calls ‘a young man’s proper courage’ (p.
 000) when it comes to a fight.
 The conspicuous black eye that Crosbie develops as a result of this encounter damages his reputation among his London acquaintance far more decisively than his callous treatment of Lily.
 Nevertheless, Eames’s air of immaturity is not dispelled by his victory, for Trollope once more fuses comedy and gallantry in his account of Eames’s exploits, as he does in the encounter with Lambkin.
 Eames wins universal approval for humbling Crosbie, but his feat does nothing to improve his chances as Lily’s suitor.

 Eames’s failed courtship of Lily, Lady Alexandrina’s coolness, the resistance of the two unnamed objects of the devotion of the squire and the earl, Amelia Roper’s thwarted schemes: these suggest a world in which the fulfilment of love is hard to achieve.
-Though Lily’s sister Bell breaks the pattern in her undoubted loyalty to Dr Crofts, her response to her successful suitor seems oddly tepid.
+Although Lily’s sister Bell breaks the pattern in her undoubted loyalty to Dr Crofts, her response to her successful suitor seems oddly tepid.
 She accepts his proposal in terms that echo, unnervingly, Trollope’s account of Lady Alexandrina’s capitulation to Crosbie: ‘I do not think it would have made her unhappy if some sudden need had required that Crofts should go to India and back before they were married.
 The thing was settled, and that was enough for her’ (p.
 000).
 These varieties of emotional distance have the effect of throwing Lily’s unconditional love for Crosbie into relief, but they also suggest Trollope’s interest in exploring forms of disjuncture between men and women, their proper relations chilled by dishonesty and distrust.